sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Install

-In an environment where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what?)
+In an environment where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what options will we offer?)

 ```shell
 npm install sensible-sdk